deanishe/alfred-workflow/docs/tutorial_2.rst

 ---------------------

 Now you've produced a technical marvel, it's time to tell the world and enjoy the well-earned plaudits.
-To build your Workflow, open it up in Alfred's Preferences, right-click on the Workflow's name in the list on the left-hand side, and choose **Export…**.
+To build your workflow, open it up in Alfred's Preferences, right-click on the workflow's name in the list on the left-hand side, and choose **Export…**.
 This will save a ``.alfredworkflow`` file that you can share with other people. ``.alfredworkflow`` files are just ZIP files with a different extension.
 If you want to have a poke around inside one, just change the extension to ``.zip``